Summary

 Third Statement Overview

-Coinomi made desperate attempts to salvage its tarnished public image following the “Spell Check” scandal.
+Coinomi made desperate attempts to salvage its tarnished public image following the "spell_check_scandal.html" scandal.
 Despite their unsuccessful social media tactics, they resorted to hiring a third-party company called CipherBlade to defend them and discredit my case against them.

-It is important to note that Coinomi has a history of engaging in cheap practices (check my previous statements), as I have previously mentioned.
+It is important to note that Coinomi has a history of engaging in cheap practices (previous_statements.html), as I have previously mentioned.
 In this instance, they went so far as to employ CipherBlade, a company with minimal experience and no established track record, in an attempt to whitewash their wrongdoing.
 I urge you to read the entire statement from CipherBlade to understand the extent of Coinomi's cheap tactics.

 A Reminder